Yearly Checkups Make Sense for Health – and for Wealth

 "Colonoscopy is a great example.
-If people skip it, that might allow a precancerous polyp to become full-blown cancer," Renshaw said.
+If people skip it when they reach age 45, that might allow a precancerous polyp to become full-blown cancer," Renshaw said.
 "If left undetected, it could spread or cause more damage.
 I’ve treated patients who had regrets about waiting too long."

 Exams like colonoscopy can find conditions that might present no symptoms.